ACCESS-Community-Hub/access-cm3-paper-1/README.md

 The specifics of a commit can be found in the _Git hash_ (also referred to as a _commit hash_).
 This is a 40-character hexadecimal string unique identifier for every single commit in a Git repository, e.g., `b7a4f2c10903c989efe3694481c9325d2040ed2b`, which can be found here:
 `https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/commit/`

-8. **Please include this Git hash** when sharing a Figure on your github issue as detailed below in the _Guidelines for Creating Figures_.
+8. **Please include this Git hash** when sharing a Figure on your github issue as detailed next in the _Guidelines for Creating Figures_.

 ### Guidelines for creating Figures